Cloud Foundry by MindSphere¶

 OrgManager) permissions for Cloud Foundry.
 If you want to give other users Cloud Foundry access permissions, you must use the Cloud Foundry command-line tool.
 Note that the MindSphere Settings cannot be used to grant or remove these permissions.

-MindSphere on AWS comes with an Single-Sign-On mechanism which allows users logging in to Cloud Foundry an in to the tenant with the same credentials.
+MindSphere comes with an Single-Sign-On mechanism which allows users logging in to Cloud Foundry an in to the tenant with the same credentials.
 Read the Getting Started or Cloud Foundry documentation on how to log in to Cloud Foundry.
 There are no separate credentials required as it was the case in MindSphere 2.

 Cloud Foundry Updates¶